A135Y/my-recipe/README.md

 Navigate to the project directory: cd recipe-sharing-platform Install dependencies: npm install
 Set up the database:
-Create a new PostgreSQL database and user
+Create a new SQLite3 database and user
 Create a .env file in the project directory with the following variables: makefile
-Copy code
-DB_USER=your-database-user
-DB_PASSWORD=your-database-password
-DB_NAME=your-database-name
-Run the database migrations: npm run db:migrate
-Seed the database with sample data: npm run db:seed Set up the machine learning model:
+Seed the database with sample data: npm run server/api/index.js Set up the machine learning model:
 Install the Python dependencies: pip install -r requirements.txt Train the machine learning model: python train_model.py